Most growth leaders are not short of ideas.

 But certainty only arrives after the market has responded.

-So growth slows, not because the opportunity is unclear, but because the organisation cannot safely learn its way forward.
+So growth slows, not because the opportunity is unclear, but because the organization cannot safely learn its way forward.

 Output Is Being Mistaken for Progress